FintaElemer/Proiect-Testare/README.md

 * If needed: The final project will be split into 2 sections: Testing section (Jira, Postman) and SQL Section (MySQL)

+    ### 2.4 Test implementation

+- Verify if the following elements are ready before test execution:
+- Test environment is up and running: https://opensource-demo.orangehrmlive.com/web/index.php/auth/login
+- Access to test environment is given: username Admin, password: admin 123
+- Cycle summary was created
+- Test cases were added to the cycle summary
+- Postman collection with the API methods was created
+- Authorization token was created accessing the API and it is valid